Who is Charles Stanley?

 Charles Stanley Offer - Up to £1,500 cashback

 Get up to £1,500 cashback* when you transfer your cash and/or investments to Charles Stanley Direct.
 Minimum transfer £20,000.
-To be eligible for up to £1,500 cashback, transfer your cash and/or investments from another provider to a General Investment Account, ISA, Junior ISA or SIPP with Charles Stanley Direct Online Investing between 1st July 2024 to 31st December 2024.
+To be eligible for up to £1,500 cashback, transfer your cash and/or investments from another provider to a General Investment Account, ISA, Junior ISA or SIPP with Charles Stanley Direct Online Investing and continue to hold such cash and/or investments for a period of 12 months.
 Terms and fees apply*.
 Capital at risk.
 To claim the offer you'll need to send Charles Stanley a secure Message through the website or app entitled “Cashback” at the time you request the transfer.

 What can you invest in with Charles Stanley?